Macintosh SE/30: Reception

+Nick Baran of BYTE in February 1989 approved of the SE/30's performance improvements over the SE and II, stating that the only reasons to instead buy a IIx were the latter's NuBus slots and official support for A/UX.
 Bruce F. Webster wrote in Macworld in March 1989 that the SE/30 did not "break new ground.
 It does, however, establish Apple's commitment to the classic Mac product line, and it provides users with an Apple-supported alternative to either a small, slow Mac or a large, powerful one.
 More important, it fills a gap in the Macintosh family ... a new level of power and portability for the Macintosh community".

 In a January 2009 Macworld feature commemorating the 25th anniversary of the Macintosh, three industry commentators – Adam C. Engst of TidBITS, John Gruber of Daring Fireball, and John Siracusa of Ars Technica – chose the SE/30 as their favorite Mac model of all time.
 "Like any great Mac," wrote Gruber, "the SE/30 wasn't just a terrific system just when it debuted; it remained eminently usable for years to come.
 When I think of the original Mac era, the machine in my mind is the SE/30."

 The SE/30 remains popular with hobbyists, and has been described as “the best computer Apple will ever make,” with used models selling for a significant premium relative to other machines of the era.
 Contemporary PDS upgrades allowed an SE/30's internal monitor to be upgraded to support 256 shades of gray (the only original-design Macintosh to support such an upgrade) or a 68040 processor, and the SE/30's standard RAM limit of 128 MB greatly exceeded even that of much later models such as the Color Classic and Macintosh LC II.
 In 2018, add-ons and software became available to add WiFi and even make the SE/30 work as a remote control for Spotify.

 In popular culture

-In the NBC TV series Seinfeld, Jerry has an SE/30 sitting on his desk during the first seasons.
+In the NBC TV series Seinfeld, Jerry has an SE/30 sitting on the desk of his apartment during the first few seasons.
 This would be the first of many Macs to occupy the desk, including a PowerBook Duo and a Twentieth Anniversary Macintosh.

 In the FX series It's Always Sunny in Philadelphia, the Waitress is seen with a Macintosh SE/30 on her bedroom desk in the episode "The Gang Gives Back".

 In the film Watchmen, Ozymandias has an all-black TEMPEST-shielded SE/30 on his desk.